Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 It is an attractive choice for kids that don’t want a fake tarantula but still like the idea of playing around with deadly spiders.
 The face and fangs are more menacing on this one too.

-There is a strange design to the remote control is it is a large ball with the controls inset into the surface.
+There is a strange design to the remote control is it is a large ball with the controls inset into the flat surfaces.
 Maybe it is meant to be sci-fi and better for creative play.

 The controls are pretty much the same as the spider above with the motion controls and the automatic simulation.
 This one might not last forever because of the cheap plastic, but it is still engaging.

-Choosing the best remote control spider for your child.
+Choosing the Best Remote Control Spiders for your child.

 n short, you can see from this list that there are lots of great products out there in both categories.
 Younger children can have fun playing with their RC walking tarantulas and older siblings can spend more time building robots with spider-like properties.